ddanny165/UrbanRanking-Telegram-Bot/README.md

 - **Get a detailed review on one of the cities just by typing the city name and sending it to the bot.**

-Example of city rating categories: Housing, Cost of Living, Safety, Travel Connectivity, Education, Internet Access, Healthcare, Internet Access, Environmental Quality and so on. (all the data is taken from public API's - teleport.org && rapidapi.com).
-In addition to assessing the city by criteria, it is also provided to display some general description that summarizes all points of the city's rating.
+Example of the city rating categories: Housing, Cost of Living, Safety, Travel Connectivity, Education, Internet Access, Healthcare, Internet Access, Environmental Quality and so on. (all the data is taken from public API's - teleport.org && rapidapi.com).
+In addition to assessing the city by criteria, it is also provided to display some general description that summarizes all the points of the city's rating.

-- **Everytime when user requests a review on one of the available cities, bot automatically saves the city name to the saved list.**
+- **Everytime when a user requests a review on one of the available cities, bot automatically saves the city name to the saved list.**

 There is also an opportunity to view a saved list (every user has its own list), modify it (clear it all or delete a single unit).